Trade School vs. College vs. Community College: Core Differences

 Trade schools provide training programs for hands-on careers like automotive, diesel, HVAC, welding, dental assisting, ultrasound and more.
 Community colleges offer more general pathways that students can hone in on at a university or pursue diverse careers in, like liberal arts, education, sociology and more.

-What are the entry requirements for trade schools compared to community colleges?
+What are the entry requirements for trade schools compared with community colleges?

 Entry requirements differ by institution.
 Generally, both trade schools and community colleges require a high school diploma or GED diploma.
 Some community colleges may also have a grade point average (GPA) requirement from high school, while others may require you to take a placement test before enrolling.